DeathBruce/water_analysis/README.md

 ```
 and build the program.

-Then the executable file will be created at  `/path/to/water_analysis/target/release/water_analysis`.
-One could use `cargo build --release` to enhance the performance of this program.
+Then an temporary executable file will be created at  `/path/to/water_analysis/target/debug/water_analysis`.
+One could use `cargo build --release` to compile a release version at `/path/to/water_analysis/target/release/water_analysis`, which will greatly enhance the performance of the program.

 # Usage
 Input file can be: